-\square We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal. (lf you think we are not meeting this deadline or other deadlines, you can make a complaint.
+organization within 24 hours of when we tell you that we are saying no to your first appeal.
+(If you think we are not meeting this deadline or other deadlines, you can make a complaint. you think we are not meeting this deadline or other deadlines, you can make a complaint.
 Section 11 of this chapter tells how to make a complaint.)